grafana/agent/docs/operation-guide.md

 ## Stability

-The core of Grafana Agent is considered stable.
-Features and other functionality that are tagged as "beta" or "experimental" are subject to change and may not be as stable as non-beta functionality.
+The core of Grafana Agent is considered stable and suitable for production use.
+Features and other functionality tagged as "beta" or "experimental" are subject to change and are not recommended for production use.

 ## Host Filtering